AXIS A1610 Network Door Controller

 • Information about the user who is logged in.

-• Change user : Log out the current user and log in a new user.
+• Change account : Log out from the current account and log in to a new account.

-• Log out : Log out the current user.
+• Log out : Log out from the current account.

 The context menu contains: